rodolfodpk/devices/README.md

 - **Repository**: Database access with Resilience4j transformers
 - **Domain**: Entities and business rules

+## Domain Model

+**Device States:**
+- `AVAILABLE` - Device is available for use
+- `IN_USE` - Device is currently being used
+- `INACTIVE` - Device is no longer active in the system

+**Domain Rules:**
+- Creation time cannot be updated
+- Name and brand cannot be updated if device is IN_USE
+- Devices in IN_USE or INACTIVE state cannot be deleted
+- INACTIVE devices can be updated (to allow reactivation)

 ## Resilience Patterns

 Layered timeout strategy ensures fast failure: